IanMulvany/partiallyattended/_posts/2015-01-19-FORCE2015-thoughts.md

 This meeting was one of those where I felt totally surrounded by my tribe, I've been despairing at the inability of publishers to do little better than produce PDFs for research communication.
 I'm constantly grading our efforts as *must do better*.
 This was a meeting mostly filled with people who are interested in making things better (by which I mean the creation of tools and systems that help researchers, rather than pin researchers into metrics traps).

  I read most of the 70 or so posters during the poster session.
 When I got home my wife said "nobody reads all the posters".
 Some of the posters were great, and some were awful, but I read through most of them.
+I've put up a [gallery of poster](https://www.flickr.com/photos/mulvanynet/sets/72157650058257669/) on my flickr account.

  So, here are some relatively unconnected thoughts on the conference.